LocalLexingParser/LocalLexingParser/README.md

 The Isabelle sources are included in a separate directory called `thys/`

-Theory `LLEarleyParsing` has been modified to support executability.
+Theory `LocalLexing2.LLEarleyParsing` has been modified to support executability.
 Theory `DerivationTrees` contains the basic formalization of derivation trees in CFGs, upon which theory `SPPF` builds for parse tree reconstruction.
 <!--
 **LocalLexingParser/LocalLexingParser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.